Jacob2295/SystemBroApp/readme.md

 Each agent reports statistics every minute to this application; these stats include server resource usage and access log entries.
 The machine name distinguishes individual machines.
 Each result is stored in a mongoDB collection, though beforehand each access log line is parsed for location and platform information.

-**Note: The agent will disable writting to the webserver's access.log file**
+**Note: The agent will clear the webserver's access.log file, and use it as a temporary log buffer**

 ### Technologies
 - [Vuejs](http://vuejs.org/)